gcsalzburg/austrian-radiation/README.md

 1. Read in JSON data from source API
 2. Transform data (pixels to co-ordinates) and save into GeoJSON array
-3. Create TIN polygons from unstructured data set
+3. Create TIN polygons from unstructured data set (if needed)
 4. Overlay a structured grid across target area
 5. Calculate radiation level at each structured grid point using one of various methods (vertex averaging, nearest neighbour or interpolation).
 Deal with points on grid outside of Austria.
 6. Calculate isobands using Marching Squares algorithm across structured grid